Jane Akers-Jones: Hong Kong

 David became the District Commissioner for the New Territories from 1973 to 1985.
 During this period, he and Akers-Jones lived at Island House, Tai Po, where they planted many ornamental species of plant, including flame trees, several banyans and the only three specimens in Hong Kong of the rare tabebuia.
 They were the last occupants of the house before it was awarded to the World Wide Fund for Nature to become a Conservation Studies Centre.

-David was made a KBE in 1985, making her entitled Lady Jane Akers-Jones.
+David was made a KBE in 1985, giving her the style Lady Akers-Jones.
 In the same year, David became Chief Secretary for Administration of Hong Kong and they moved to the Chief Secretary's official residence on Hong Kong Island.

 After Sir David retired, they chose to stay in Hong Kong because “we hardly know anywhere else”.
 They bought a dilapidated house, ‘Dragon View’ in Sham Tseng, Tseung Wan, which they renovated.